Bears QB Justin Fields returned to blowout loss to Chiefs after hit to head left him woozy

 — Steve Palazzolo (@PFF_Steve) September 24, 2023

-Fields was visibly woozy after the play, catching the attention of his teammate D.J.
-Moore.
-Moore pulled Fields away as Fields attempted to rejoin the huddle and directed him toward the Bears sideline.
+Fields was visibly woozy after the play, catching the attention of his teammate DJ Moore, who pulled Fields away as his QB attempted to rejoin the huddle.
+Moore directed Fields toward the Bears' sideline.

 Props to DJ Moore for being a good teammate after Justin Fields appeared to be injured pic.twitter.com/4syrSMCAGZ